sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 How can we can we performe multi-level Muenchian grouping in BizTalk Maps and perform mathematical operations on this group?

+### BizTalk Mapper Patterns: Grouping Pattern - Selecting distinct nodes (grouping)
+Getting a distinct list of values from a set of nodes and grouping are a common problem in XSLT stylesheets: how do you take a list of elements and arrange them into groups.
+This project describes three scenarios and their solutions to these problems.

 ## Working with Functoids